glebzlat/Polygen/docs/docs/language-reference.md

         }

-    Allows the nested grammar to be processed and included if and only if the chosen backend's name is equal to the specified `BackendName`.
+    Allows the nested grammar to be processed and included if and only if the name of a backend is equal to `BackendName`.

 - `@ignore`

-    Ignore directive assigns Ignore metaname to specified rule(s) globally.
+    Ignore directive assigns ignore metaname to specified rule(s) globally.
 All occurences of specified rule(s) will be discarded, unless the user assigns a metaname manually.
 Ignore directive has two forms.